floriananceau/kraken-client/docs/source/index.rst

 The Kraken API Client allows you to interact with Kraken's public and private API endpoints, including features such as authentication and OTP for secure private API requests.

+This client behave similarly to Krakenex.
+I was previously using it, but the raw JSON was too limiting for me.
+Hence this client with `requests.Response` object.

 Installation
 ============